 Here is what my note-taking looks like:

-I have each students name on a tab and I use large labels to write my notes.
+Then I have each student’s name on a tab and I use large labels to write my notes.
 These labels have the title of the book, accuracy, fluency and comprehension.
 I take notes on some, or all of these areas as I listen to my students read.
 Then we discuss their strengths, as well ways they can become even better readers.

-The two books I’ve used to create most of my Reader’s Workshop lessons are these:
+In addition, the two books I’ve used to create most of my Reader’s Workshop lessons are these:

 Once Reader’s Workshop is over, it’s off to lunch.
 But when we return we have a 15 minute period before my sweeties go to their special.
 So we do Interactive Writing.
-I try to make our interactive writing also match our theme.
-Many times our interactive writing will be writing a 3.5 paragraph on the topic (ex.
+Then I try to make our interactive writing also match our theme.
+Besides, many times our interactive writing will be writing a 3.5 paragraph on the topic (ex.
 Farm) .
 We would write a topic sentence on Monday, details Tuesday-Thursday and a conclusion sentence on Friday.
 In Interactive writing my students come up with the sentences.
 All of my students have their white boards during this time and they all practice writing the words, as one student at a time helps write the words on our chart paper.
 This is wonderful time for students to practice phonics, inventive spelling, and writing conventions.
 I also scan the room for students having difficulty with spacing, hearing sounds in words and proper conventions.
 This is great time to point those things out, so during Writer’s Workshop you can work more on content and developing their writing.
 If we have time when we finish, I’ll also have my students circle certain sight words in their sentences, find the capitals, look for parts of speech, etc.

 They are great units and flow well.
-I read each lesson, get the gist and teach them in my own style.
+As I read each lesson, get the gist and teach them in my own style.
 I think lots of teachers get so caught up in trying to mimic every word that the lessons become less meaningful.
 So don’t be afraid to make these lessons your own.
 I always teach my mini lesson and then send my kiddos off “Writer’s off you go”.
 My table captain goes to get each tables writing toolbox (this includes their writing folders, a stapler, and pencils).
 I then dim our lights, turn on soft music and my students know it’s time to get busy.
 Then I meet one on one with each of my students to discuss their needs.
 Here are pictures of my writing notebook.
 I’ve written about this before my includes a tab with each child’s name, then conferencing sheets, a skills and strategy cheat sheet for me and sample stories that I laminated and can demonstrate certain skills.
 For example, I may have a story with few details.
 I’ll read it and demonstrate with my dry erase markers how I might add detail.

 Finally at the end of the day we do centers and guided reading.